 If you’re unsure whether your drains are home to drain flies, you can perform a small test by taping over the opening with duct tape overnight.
 While the flies might initially stay away from the tape, over the course of the night they’ll eventually fly towards the opening but will get stuck on the tape.
 When you take the tape off in the morning, you’ll have a good idea of your infestation level.

 In some cases, it won’t be possible to clean your drainpipes thoroughly enough to get rid of a drain fly infestation.
 If this is the case, you’ll need to call in a plumber to take a closer look.
-It’s possible the reason you’re unable to get rid of drain flies in sinks and drains around your house is that your piping is compromised.
-If there are kinks and bends that shouldn’t be there or cracks that are letting in bacteria, you’ll need a qualified plumber to repair or replace these sections for you.
+It’s possible you’re unable to get rid of drain flies in sinks and drains around your house because your piping is compromised.
+If there are kinks and bends that shouldn’t be there or cracks that are letting in bacteria, you’ll need a qualified plumber to properly clean, repair or replace these sections for you.

 Once you’ve managed to get your drain fly infestation under control, it’s imperative you maintain the results by keeping your drains well cared for and clean.
 This might mean that you have to make a special effort to use low-use areas in your home more frequently to make sure there’s not a build-up of debris in the drains.
 You can also clean your drains every other week with a mixture of salt, baking soda, and vinegar followed by boiling water.
 This should stop any drain flies who make their way into your pipes from breeding.

-In kitchen areas, it’s best to keep fruit bowls away from drain openings and to make sure your bins are emptied regularly.
+In kitchen areas, it’s best to keep fruit bowls away from drain openings and ensure your bins are emptied regularly.
 In bathrooms, it’s good to make sure any stagnant water in showers recesses, sinks and on the floor is swept away quickly and a high standard of cleanliness is maintained to keep the flies away permanently.